-If you’ve been following our journey you will remember a while back we were lucky enough to feature in the little beauty that is ernest journal.
-We took to high seas on our trusty steeds pulling up our lobster and crab pots to find our bounty of the day and share with ernest readers how to forage for sea vegetables, prepare our catch & cook it up in the wild.
+If you’ve been following our journey .
+You will remember a while back we were lucky enough to feature in the little beauty that is ernest journal.
+Subsequently we took to high seas on our trusty steeds.
+Pulling up our lobster and crab pots.
+To find our bounty of the day.
+And share with ernest readers how to forage for sea vegetables.
+Prepare our catch & cook it up in the wild (including seaweeds).

-One of our all time foodie treats is seaweed and we eat so much of it we have renamed it one of our five a day!
+Seaweeds are one of our all time foodie treats and we eat so much of it we have renamed it one of our five a day!
 So we thought we would spread the seaweed love and share with you (as seen in ernest journal print issue 2) our guide to a few of our faves…

 You can find pepper dulse growing in layers on rocks in intertidal zones.
-Again it’s not a commonly eaten seaweed but in small quantities it is a real treat with a unique salty, peppery flavour.
+Again it’s not a commonly eaten seaweed.
+But in small quantities it is a real treat with a unique salty, peppery flavour.
 Throw it into fish dishes as a seasoning or on top a salad to give it a powerful peppery taste.
-In Scotland it used to be gathered and dried as a substitute for pepper.
+Gathered in Scotland its dried as a substitute for pepper.
 In fact, it’s still a key ingredient in some traditional Highland soups and dishes.

-Saw toothed wrack grows in heavy bunches on the lower shore, just above the low water mark on sheltered, rocky shores.
-It is not usually used as a food, as it is often harvested for use in cosmetics, but just like its cousin the bladderwrack it makes a great tea or Japanese noodle soup.
-You can also use it to add flavour to a stew or to sauté your fish over (see method, below left).
+Saw toothed wrack grows in heavy bunches on the lower shore.
+As seaweeds go, just above the low water mark on sheltered, rocky shores.
+It is not usually used as a food, as it is often harvested for use in cosmetics.
+But just like its cousin the bladderwrack it makes a great tea or Japanese noodle soup.
+You can also use it to add flavour to a stew or to sauté your fish over .
 Alternatively, you can dry it, grind it down to a powder and use it as a salty condiment.

 Gutweed, Ulva intestinalis

 This is a great seaweed to start with, because if you get it wrong, you’re not going to make yourself ill.
-It’s like the wild garlic of the seaweed world.
-You can find this green stringy seaweed in rock pools and salt marshes and it’s easy to spot because it has a passing resemblance to intestines, hence the name.
-You can bake it into bread or throw it into omelettes, but I like to trick my children into eating it by sneaking some into a stir fry or fajitas.
+It’s like the wild garlic of the seaweeds world.
+You can find this green stringy seaweed in rock pools and salt marshes.
+Additionally it’s easy to spot because it has a passing resemblance to intestines, hence the name.
+You can bake it into bread or throw it into omelettes.
+But I like to trick my children into eating it by sneaking some into a stir fry or fajitas.
 Just chuck it in for the last 30 seconds of cooking.